igoogolx/lux/README.md

 ## Motivation

 There are many great proxy clients available on GitHub.
-However, some of them are a little hard to use or not open sourced.
+However, some of them are a little hard to use or not open-sourced.
 As a proxy tool, I think it should be easy to use.
-Open source technology is the only way to ensure we retain absolute control over the data.
+And open source technology is the only way to ensure we retain absolute control over the data.